Reasons to file bankruptcy in Brooklyn, New York

 Whether from resignation, termination or lay off, it is quite devastating to experience a job loss.
 Some workers do receive severance packages to counter this loss.
 However, there are many people who do not even get a prior notice before they are asked to leave.

 The absence of an emergency fund in this situation makes things even worse.
-And those who opt for credit cards, make their financial situation even more disastrous.
+Those who opt for credit cards make their financial situation even more disastrous.

-A failure to find a similar job may drain you, both financially and emotionally.
-Moreover, as the time passes by, you may find it hard to pay off your debts.
+A failure to find a new job may drain you, both financially and emotionally.
+Moreover, as time passes by, you may find it hard to pay off your debts.
 In such a situation, filing bankruptcy is the only way to give you some relief.

 Separation or divorce and bankruptcy

 You may also file for bankruptcy when getting a divorce from your partner.
-It is because marital dissolutions may create extensive financial strain on you and your partner.
-For instance, the legal fees attached to divorce or separation are too huge at times.
+This is because marital dissolutions may create extensive financial strain.
+For instance, the legal fees attached to divorce or separation are huge at times.

 Additionally, you may also experience a divide in your marital assets, obligation of child support and alimony.
-Further, the expenses incurred to run two houses after separation may also affect your financial situation.
+Furthermore, the expenses incurred to run two houses after separation may also affect your financial situation.

-Unfortunately, the legal costs alone are too high to handle.
-And to add to your miseries, if your spouse fails to pay any child support, you may have to deal with that burden too.
+Unfortunately, the legal costs alone are often too high to handle, and to add to your miseries, if your spouse fails to pay any child support, you may have to deal with that burden too.

 All these instances may affect your income and worsen your debt situation.
 As a result, you may feel the need to file for bankruptcy and make this separation or divorce more bearable.

-You can file for bankruptcy if you have no other way other than your credit card to make payments.
-If you are someone who can’t manage your spendings, you may witness an increase in your credit card bills.
-And in cases where your friends and family fail to provide you with a consolidation loan, you may see bankruptcy as the only way to get rid of your creditors.
+You can file for bankruptcy if you have no way other than your credit card to make payments.
+If you are someone who can’t manage your spending, you may witness an increase in your credit card bills.
+In cases where your friends and family fail to provide you with a consolidation loan, you may see bankruptcy as the only way to get rid of your creditors.

-Also, in a few circumstances the creditors may start suing you.
+Also, in certain circumstances, creditors may start suing you.
 This usually starts when you are unable to repay the debts.
-However, bankruptcy can help stop them from doing that and saving for any further damage.
+However, bankruptcy can help stop them and save any further damage.